packit/packit.dev/content/docs/actions.md

 "my fancy $command | grep success"`.

 All the actions are also executed inside Packit-as-a-Service.
-The service creates a new sandbox environment where the command is ran.
+The service creates a new sandbox environment where the command is run.

 Actions have a default behaviour which you can override, hooks don't have any - hooks are a way for you to perform operations after packit does a specific